ajv-validator/ajv/README.md

 ## Asynchronous validation

-You can define custom format and keywords that perform validation asyncronously by accessing database or some service.
-You should add `async: true` in keyword or format defnition (see [addFormat]() / [addKeyword]()).
+You can define custom formats and keywords that perform validation asyncronously by accessing database or some service.
+You should add `async: true` in the keyword or format defnition (see [addFormat](#api-addformat) and [addKeyword](#api-addkeyword)).

-If your schema uses asynchronous formats/keywords or refers to some schema that contains them it should have `"$async": true` keyword so that ajv can compile it correctly.
+If your schema uses asynchronous formats/keywords or refers to some schema that contains them it should have `"$async": true` keyword so that Ajv can compile it correctly.
 If asynchronous format/keyword or reference to asynchronous schema is used in the schema without `$async` keyword Ajv will throw an exception during schema compilation.

+__Please note__: all asynchronous subschemas that are referenced from the current or other schemas should have `"$async": true` keyword as well, otherwise the schema compilation will fail.

 Validation function for an asynchronous custom format/keyword should return a promise that resolves to `true` or `false`.
-Ajv compiles asynchronous schemas to either [generator function]() (default) that can be optionally transpiled with [regenerator]() or to [es7 async function]() that can be transpiled with [nodent]().
+Ajv compiles asynchronous schemas to either [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) (default) that can be optionally transpiled with [regenerator](https://github.com/facebook/regenerator) or to [es7 async function](http://tc39.github.io/ecmascript-asyncawait/) that can be transpiled with [nodent](https://github.com/MatAtBread/nodent).
 You can also supply any other transpiler as a function.
 See [Options](#options).

 If you are using generators, the compiled validation function can be used with [co](https://github.com/tj/co) or directly, e.g. in [koa](http://koajs.com/) 1.0.
 Generator functions are currently supported in Chrome, Firefox and node.js (0.11+); if you are using Ajv in other browsers or in older versions of node.js you should use one of available transpiling options.
+All provided async modes use global Promise class.
+If your platform does not have Promise you should use a polyfill that defines it.

 Validation result will be a promise that resolves to `true` or rejects with an exception `Ajv.ValidationError` that has the array of validation errors in `errors` property.